 As a psychotherapist treating clients with a variety of anxiety concerns in Chicago, having a well-rounded approach to treatment is key.
 Once thought of as a fairly specialized form of intervention, more and more people these days are looking into EMDR therapy.
-Although I’ve been practicing the method since I was trained in it in 2006, I’ve definitely been noticing an increase in clients requesting EMDR as a part of their therapy in the last couple years.
+Although I’ve been practicing the method since I was trained in it in 2006, I’ve definitely been noticing an increase in clients requesting EMDR as a part of their therapy in the last couple of years.

 The EMDR method is getting more popular, and for good reason.
 I’ve personally witnessed great results using EMDR with clients as part of an integrated anxiety management plan.
-I’ve always gravitated towards EMDR because it targets the many parts of our experience that anxiety affects in an integrated way: our emotions, thought patterns, beliefs, memories, self-talk, relationships, self-image, and somatic/body sensations.
+I’ve always gravitated towards EMDR because it targets the many parts of our experience that anxiety effects in an integrated way: our emotions, thought patterns, beliefs, memories, self-talk, relationships, self-image, and somatic/body sensations.

 But what IS EMDR?
 EMDR stands for “Eye Movement Desensitization and Reprocessing.”
 Quite a mouthful!
 Francine Shapiro, the psychologist who developed the method, originally formed a clinical protocol that called for back-and-forth eye movements used in conjunction with therapist interventions.
-Nowadays however EMDR is a bit of a misnomer, because clinicians can use any form of bilateral stimulation and achieve the same results.
-In my practice for instance, I tend to use a device that plays tones back-and-forth through headphones, or paddles that are held in each hand and produce a bilateral pulsing sensation.
+Nowadays however EMDR is a bit of a misnomer because clinicians can use any form of bilateral stimulation and achieve the same results.
+In my practice, for instance, I tend to use a device that plays tones back-and-forth through headphones, or paddles that are held in each hand and produce a bilateral pulsing sensation.

 For more information on this treatment approach, the EMDR Institute’s website offers a summary of relevant research here as well as an explanation of the methodology here.
 As a therapist, I have been amazed and inspired by the healing that my clients have made when combining EMDR with other therapy methods in my practice.